-Take a look around my craft area and check out my favorite craft room storage ideas!
+Hello Crafty Friends!
+Today I thought I would share a look around my craft area along with my favorite craft storage ideas!

 A year ago, I invested in some storage pieces to help keep this area in check and I’m happy to say that a full year later they are all still working well.
 Yay!
 Is it perfect?
 Of course not!
 Not everything fits in the area I have and I do need to store my fabric and less frequently used craft supplies in a different place – but the things I use frequently are all at my fingertips and everything has a place of its own.
 So, overall, I’m really happy and definitely feel lucky to have the space I have!

-I’ve included links when I can (the Amazon ones are affiliate, you can read more about that here) and I hope this post is helpful if you are currently on an organizing mission! :)
+I’ve included links when I can and I hope this post is helpful if you are currently on an organizing mission! :)

 Craft Room Storage Ideas